 Desiring Donne: Poetry, Sexuality, Interpretation, Harvard University Press, 2006 (Selected Finalist for the 2007 Oregon Book Award in the category of General Non-Fiction; also Short Listed by Choice Magazine for Outstanding Academic Title of 2006).

 Rock Over The Edge: Transformations in Popular Music Culture, Duke University Press, 2002 (co-edited with Denise Fulbrook and Roger Beebe).

-Professor Saunders has lectured on subjects ranging from Early Modern Poetry to early Elvis Presley at universities in both the United States and the United Kingdom.
-He co-founded and currently directs the University of Oregon Undergraduate Minor in Comics and Cartoon Studies (the first undergraduate minor of its kind in the country).
-His other teaching and research interests include contemporary literary theory, Anglo-American poetry and poetics, the history of pornography, and 1950s Rock & Roll.
-He used to moonlight occasionally as an actor and musician, and he still enjoys making music with friends and family when the opportunity arises.
+An award-winning teacher, Saunders founded and currently directs the University of Oregon Undergraduate Minor in Comics and Cartoon Studies (the first undergraduate minor of its kind in the country).
+His other teaching and research interests include contemporary literary theory, queer theory, Anglo-American poetry and poetics, and twentieth-century popular music.
+He used to moonlight occasionally as an actor and musician, and he still enjoys singing with friends and family when the opportunity arises.

 Professor Saunders has lectured at universities and academic conferences around the world and is a frequent speaker at comic-book conventions across the United States.
 In 2011 he served as a judge for the Eisner Awards (the comic-book industry Oscars) and in 2012 he was a Special Guest at the San Diego Comic Con.
 He is frequently interviewed on radio, television, and for podcasts about matters related to comics culture, and also appears as a talking head in the History Channel documentary, Superheroes Decoded.